Skip to main content

 <h1>Hello</h1>

-Set the content-type to application/javascript to return JavaScript files in the body:
+Set content-type to application/javascript to return a JavaScript file in the body:

 return {